 Your home is a place for all your loved ones to relax and enjoy.
 Since your furry friends are just as much a part of your family, it's important to make sure they are just as comfortable.
 A pet door is an integral part of this comfort, as it allows your dog or cat to roam.

-To assist you in helping your furry family get settled in with a new pet door we've provided tips on how to train your dog to use a dog door and how to train your cat to use a cat door.
+To assist you in helping your furry family get settled in with a new pet door we've provided tips on how to train dogs to use dog door and how to train cats to use a pet door.